Gout in TCM

 - Drink lots of water.
 However, if you are yang-deficient, this could be a problem because you may find eventually that you get fluid build-up.
 (Yes, it is possible to have symptoms of damp-heat while also being yang deficient overall.)
 A 'rough' test of whether you are drinking enough water, or eating enough foods containing water, is the colour of your urine.
 If it is other than almost colourless or only slightly yellow, you may not be taking enough.
 (Don't forget that some foods, like beetroot and B vitamins, and many medications, often affect urine colour: if so, the colour may be misleading.
 Also, ignore the colour the first time you urinate after a night's sleep.)

-- Vitamin C seems to combat acidity.
+- Vitamin C with bioflavanoids seem to combat acidity.
 You get it in green vegetables (as well as in fruit, but beware fruits high in fructose.)
 It is thought to reduce the liver's generation of excess uric acid.
 Best taken in organic foods, including fruit - unless high fructose ... or did I mention that?!
+However, you may need quite high doses for it to work for gout: between 3 and 5 grams daily, for which a supplement is necessary.

 - Avoid foods that contain purines.
 This includes tomatoes.